scrive/nix-workshop/code/05-package-management/01-dependency-management.md

 ### Lockfiles in Monorepo

-Package managers such as `godep` check in the source code of dependencies into a monorepo.
-However that can greatly pollute the commit history.
+Package managers such as `godep` check the source code of dependencies into a monorepo.
-As an alternative, we can check in just the lockfiles into the repository, and have the package managers fetch them separately.
+As an alternative, we can check just the lockfiles into the repository, and have the package managers fetch them separately.

-Checking in the lock file is still effectively mono-versioning the dependencies.
+Checking the lock file is still effectively mono-versioning the dependencies.
 For each commit in the repository, we support only the exact dependencies specified in the lockfile of that commit.
 We simply pretend that no other versions of the dependencies are available.